Unitary representations of cyclotomic rational Cherednik algebras: Introduction

+The shaded region is the set on which the standard module itself is unitary; on the darker lines and points, the standard module is not irreducible, and its proper quotient $L_c(\lambda)$ is unitary.

+Finally, for the group $W=G(2,1,34)$ and the bipartition $((3,3,3,2,2),(5,5,5,5,3,3))$, the unitary set looks like this (as above, the shaded parallelogram is the set of parameters for which the standard module itself is unitary):

-The Cherednik algebra $H_c$ contains a commutative subalgebra $\ttt$ that acts by locally finite, normal, and hence diagonalizable, operators on any unitary representation in category $\OO_c$.
+The Cherednik algebra $H_c$ contains a commutative subalgebra $\ttt$, the \emph{Dunkl-Opdam subalgebra}, that acts by locally finite, normal, and hence diagonalizable, operators on any unitary representation in category $\OO_c$.
 Therefore a first step towards the classification of irreducible unitary modules in $\OO_c$ is the classification of the irreducible modules in $\OO_c$ on which $\ttt$ acts by diagonalizable operators (A. Ram \cite{Ram} uses the word \emph{calibrated} for the analog of this type of module for the affine Hecke algebra).
-Once we have achieved this classification (Theorem~\ref{diag thm}), the classification of unitary modules (Theorem \ref{unitary thm}) is obtained by Cherednik's technique of intertwining operators.
-For certain special examples associated to the groups $W=G(2,1,n)$ we can be fairly explicit, it seems that a direct description of the unitary irreducibles in $\OO_c$ in general is unavoidably complicated.
+Once we have achieved this classification (Theorem~\ref{diag thm}), the classification of unitary modules (Theorem \ref{unitary thm}) is obtained by Cherednik's technique of intertwining operators, combined with a detailed study of the combinatorics of certain tableaux.
+For the groups $W=G(2,1,n)$ we can be completely explicit, but for larger $r$ it seems that a direct description of the unitary irreducibles in $\OO_c$ is unavoidably complicated.
+In particular, the set of $c$ for which $L_c(\lambda)$ is unitary may have components of all dimensions between $0$ and $r$.

 In the appendix to \cite{EtSt} we had the advantage that the first part (classification of diagonalizable modules) had been previously carried out by Cherednik and Suzuki for the trigonometric DAHA, and the corresponding classification for the rational DAHA relied on an embedding of the latter into the former.
-Unfortunately, we have no such embedding for complex reflection groups (nor even a definition of the trigonometric DAHA).
-So to obtain the classification of diagonalizable modules we work directly with the rational DAHA, making use of a presentation adapted to the technique of intertwining operators.
-Once this is done there are necessary and sufficient numerical criteria that the eigenvalues of a diagonalizable module must satisfy in order that it be unitary.
+Here we first obtain the classification of diagonalizable modules by working directly with the rational DAHA, making use of a presentation adapted to the technique of intertwining operators (since the first version of this paper appeared on the arxiv, this presentation was rediscovered by Webster \cite{Web}, and Braverman-Etingof-Finkelberg \cite{BEF} have constructed a cyclotomic version of the full DAHA).
+Once this is done there are necessary and sufficient numerical criteria that the eigenvalues of a diagonalizable module must satisfy in order that it be unitary, and the remainder of the paper is devoted to constructing a combinatorial machine for handling these numerics.